SHAREHOLDER INVESTIGATION ALER - GuruFocus.com

 NEW YORK, Oct.
 17, 2022

-HH&L Acquisition Co.
-(NYSE: HHLA)'s merger with DiaCarta, Ltd. If you are an HH&L shareholder, click here to learn more about your rights and options.
+Digital Transformation Opportunities Corp.
+(NASDAQ: DTOC)'s merger with American Oncology Network.
+If you are a Digital Transformation shareholder, click here to learn more about your rights and options.

-Good Works II Acquisition Corp.
-(NASDAQ: GWII)'s merger with Direct Biologics, LLC.
-If you are a Good Works shareholder, click here to learn more about your rights and options.
+Pathfinder Acquisition Corp.
+(NASDAQ: PFDR)'s merger with Movella, Inc. If you are a Pathfinder shareholder, click here to learn more about your rights and options.

-Horizon Acquisition Corp.
-II (NYSE: HZON)'s merger with Flexjet, Inc. If you are a Horizon shareholder, click here to learn more about your rights and options.
+Magnum Opus Acquisition Limited (NYSE: OPA)'s merger with Asia Innovations Group Limited.
+If you are a Magnum Opus shareholder, click here to learn more about your rights and options.

-CF Acquisition Corp.
-VIII (NASDAQ: CFFE)'s merger with XBP Europe, Inc. If you are a CF Acquisition shareholder, click here to learn more about your rights and options.
+DTRT Health Acquisition Corp.
+(NASDAQ: DTRT)'s merger with Consumer Direct Holdings, Inc. If you are a DRT Acquisition shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email [email protected] or [email protected].